 Free T4 concentration is increased; the magnitude of T4 elevation is correlated with the degree of biochemical disease.
 If TSH and T3 are elevated but T4 is normal, Graves’ disease or thyroid adenoma are likely causes.
 A total T3:T4 ratio greater than 20 is common in Graves’ disease.

 Once hyperthyroidism has been diagnosed, further testing can determine the underlying etiology.
-Thyroid stimulating immunoglobulins, antithyroglobin, and antithyroid peroxidase levels are often elevated in Graves’ disease—high titers can help establish the etiology of hyperthyroidism.
+Thyroid stimulating immunoglobulins, antithyroglobin, and antithyroid peroxidase levels are often elevated in Graves’ disease.
 A 24-hour radioactive iodine uptake scan is often necessary for diagnosis of Graves’ disease and exclusion of other disorders.
 Uptake is increased in Graves’ disease, toxic adenoma, and multinodular goiter and is decreased in thyroiditis, excessive iodine consumption, and overmedication with thyroid hormone supplementation.

 Radioimaging can define the shape and size of the thyroid and determine where “hot” nodules are distributed (iodine will concentrate in “hot” nodules).
 Functional nodules may represent toxic adenoma or multinodular goiter.
 Diffuse uptake is seen in Graves’ disease.
 Absence of uptake strongly suggests thyroiditis, exogenous thyroid hormone ingestion, or rarely, struma ovarii.

 Initial therapy often uses a beta-blocker to oppose the adrenergic effects of thyroid hormone.